wangvsa/CompDetector/README.md

 foo@bar:~$ python detector.py --data ./training -k 0 --train -n 10 -m ./my_model.h5
 ```

-Errors by default are injected by flipping one of the first 15 bits.
+Errors by default are injected by flipping one of the [0, 15] bits.
 However, this can be modified by -b option.
 ```console
 foo@bar:~$ python detector.py --data ./training -k 0 --train -n 10 -b 10 -m ./my_model.h5
 ```
-This example trains the detector with errors only injected in the first 10 bits.
+This example trains the detector with errors only injected in [0, 10] bits.
 Note that -b only works when k = 0.

 #### Test on 0-delay dataset